Mont St Michel Normandy, France Travel Guide

 Public holidays (Jours Fériés) can significantly affect business hours.
 Many shops, banks, and services may close.

 Abbey hours vary significantly by season.
 Public holidays can change opening times for shops and services.
-Check online for up-to-date schedules, especially during low season or holidays.
+Check online for the most recent schedules, especially during low season or holidays.

 Familiarity with local customs ensures a more respectful and pleasant experience.